 "Yes, I have a Volkswagen Van."

-Why did I tell him that?
-He didn't care what kind of vehicle I drove.
-He just wanted to be sure I had a way to get my butt to work every day.
-He gave me the address of the job site and told me to be there at 7am, ready for work.
+I'm sure he didn't care what kind of vehicle I drove.
+He just wanted to make sure I had a way to get my butt to work every day.
+He gave me the address of the job site and told me to be there at 7 am, ready for work.

 My First Carpentry Job - Day 1

-I met Tim and a guy named Jeff, at the site the next morning.
+I met Tim, and a guy named Jeff, at the job site.

-"Matt, get two air hoses out of Tim's truck and run them from the compressor to the two nail guns placed on the wood scaffolding."
+"Matt, get two air hoses out of Tim's truck and run them from the compressor to the two nail guns placed on the wooden scaffolding."

-The structure of the new one-story house was almost complete, right up to the roof decking which had already been nailed off and trimmed.
-The dry cracked ground surrounding the house was littered with scrap building materials.
-Nails were scattered everywhere.
-I began to imagine the slew of woodworking projects that could be built from the cuttings; bird houses, dog houses, wood crafts...
+The structure of the new two-story house was almost complete, right up to the roof decking, which was already nailed and trimmed.
+Scrap lumber, siding, and an assortment of nails littered the dry, cracked ground surrounding the house.
+I began to imagine the slew of woodworking projects I could build from the cuttings; bird houses, dog houses, and wood crafts.

 "Matt!"
 Tim yelled.
-"Don't just stand there, go get some 2x4s from the stockpile and put them on top of my sawhorses!"
+"Don't just stand there.
+Go get some 2x4s from the stockpile and put them on my sawhorses!"

 Tim had a unique management style.
 He yelled, and the crew jumped.
 No matter.
-It was time to get some good work in before the mid-summer Texas sun began to rise and heat up the day.
-Tim strapped on his nail bags and began cutting wood.
-The high-pitched buzz of his circular saw temporarily drowned out the music of Stairway to Heaven on the jambox, while the smell of fresh sawn pine began to fill the morning air.
+It was time to get some good work in before the Texas sun began to rise and heat up the day.
+Tim strapped on his nail bags and started cutting wood.
+The high-pitched buzz of his circular saw temporarily drowned out the music of Stairway to Heaven on the radio while the aroma of fresh-sawn pine filled the morning air.

 "Get those nails out of your mouth!"
 Tim hollered.
 "Just grab one or two nails at a time from your pouch and get more when you need them!
 Don't EVER put nails in your mouth!!"

-I was embarrassed that I had already made a bad impression after only an hour on the job.
-He was right though.
-Nails are covered with rust and dust and coatings and who-knows-what that shouldn't be put into a person's mouth.
+I was embarrassed that I had made such an unfavorable impression after only one hour on the job.
+Tim was right, though.
+Nails are rusty, dusty, and covered with coatings and who-knows-what and shouldn't ever be in a person's mouth.

-After I installed the Joist Hangers, Tim told me to climb the scaffolding and help Jeff install soffit and fascia.
-Tim would demand measurements of the various wooden parts from Jeff and I, then he would cut the pieces on his saw horses and toss them up to us.
+After I installed the Joist Hangers, Tim told me to climb the scaffolding and help Jeff install the soffit and fascia.
+Tim requested (demanded) measurements of the various wooden parts from Jeff and me, then he would cut the pieces on his saw horses and toss them to us.
 We used pneumatic nail guns to fasten the pieces of trim to the new home.

-At the end of the long tiring day of my first carpentry job, Tim told me that I needed to buy a "real" nail bag, and some tools, if I was serious about learning carpentry.
+At the end of the long tiring day of my first carpentry job, Tim told me that I needed to buy a "real" nail bag and tools if I was serious about learning carpentry.
 He gave me a list of essential carpentry tools, which I purchased that evening: